ees4/KeepTradeCut-Scraper/README.md

 # KeepTradeCut-Scraper
+** NOTE: I've added a file that simply exports it to a file locally named ktc.csv, if the whole google sheets upload is too complex. **

 A python program to scrape the keeptradecut website and upload data to a google sheet.

 To run this on your own (with full google sheets compatability) you need a few things: